glenn-murray-bse/escr-shop/README.md

 Then log onto travis-ci.org and add the settings that you will use to define your project and your firebase token.

+NOTE: for now, we do not deploy feature branches, develop branches, deploy to dev and master will deploy to production.